JimFran/golang-projects/golang-api/README.md

 # Projects

-The `golang-projects` repository contains three golang projects that implements the same API using differents modules.
+The `golang-api` folder contains three golang projects that implements the same API using differents modules.

 - `backend-http`: It implements a simple `CRUD` API with golang `http` module.